Careers Week: 5 In-Demand Climate Roles

 Environmental Officer

-According to a recent LinkedIn insight, Environmental Officer was the fifth fastest-growing role in the UK over the past three years (LinkedIn, 2025).
+According to last year’s LinkedIn insight, Environmental Officer was the fifth fastest-growing role in the UK over the preceding three years (LinkedIn, 2025).
 An Environmental Officer ensures compliance with environmental regulations to protect natural resources and public health.
 They conduct assessments, enforce laws, and implement management systems, and key skills include environmental compliance, awareness, and management systems expertise.

 These are just a few examples of career paths that play a vital role in advancing sustainability and combating climate change.
 With organisations increasingly prioritising green initiatives, now is the perfect time to explore opportunities in climate-focused roles.